psksvp/ScalaPI/readme.md

 * SenseHAT IMU lib.
 RASPBIAN JESSIE has this by default.

 ## Build
-At command prompt on raspberry pi, run build.sh
+At command prompt on raspberry pi, run build.sh.

-To use SenseHAT IMU, LD_LIBRARY_PATH must be set to JNI/SenseHatIMU
+To use SenseHAT IMU, LD_LIBRARY_PATH must be set to JNI/SenseHatIMU.

 ```
 export LD_LIBRARY_PATH=(absolute path to PiSensor.so in JNI/SenseHatIMU)